 Established on July 7th, 2017, One Network Express integrates three major shipping companies, MOL, “K”-Line, and NYK.
 Setup in Japan and headquartered in Singapore, ONE was founded to strengthen services in Asia, Latin America, and Africa.
 The alliance of these three companies currently has a combined fleet of 209 vessels with a container carrying capacity of 1,531 530 TEU, making it one of the largest container shipping alliance companies in the world.
 However, compared to 2021, there is a reduction of 2% in the TEU capacity, mainly due to the reduction in the number of chartered vessels.

 A shipping conglomerate based in Taiwan, the Evergreen Marine Corporation was founded in 1968 by Dr Yung-Fa Chang, a visionary in his own right.
 At present, the company has offices established worldwide and with an operational capacity of more than 204 container ships and a container carrying capacity of 1,477,644 TEU.
 It is regarded to be one of the largest cargo shipping companies in the world.
 Currently, Evergreen Line has the world’s largest container ships in its fleet.

 8. Hyundai Merchant Marine

 HMM Co.
-LTD., formerly known as Hyundai Merchant Marine is a leading container shipping company based in South Korea.
-With a fleet of 75 vessels and cargo-carrying capacity of over 819,790 TEU, HMM Co.
+LTD., formerly known as Hyundai Merchant Marine, is a leading container shipping company based in South Korea.
+With a fleet of 75 vessels and a cargo-carrying capacity of over 819,790 TEU, HMM Co.
 LTD. is one of the top 10 shipping companies in the world, moving the largest portion of South Korea’s exports.
 Being a top integrated logistics company globally, HMM Co.
 LTD. plays an important role in Korea’s economic development.